NATIONAL AFFAIRS Cardinal Pell's appeal to go to High Court

 The High Court said: “We direct the Registrar to draw up, sign and seal an order dismissing the application.”

-In relation to Cardinal Pell’s appeal, it is unknown when it will go before the High Court, but with the Christmas-New Year legal recess commencing in about a month, it is expected to be in 2020.
+In relation to Cardinal Pell’s appeal, it is unknown when it will go before the High Court but, with the Christmas-New Year legal recess commencing in about a month and other cases already set down for hearing, it is expected to be some time after February, 2020.

 |